 It is better, however, if you don't just say that you have these qualities or have done these things (i.e. that you don't just say "I have demonstrated my interest by...".).
 Instead, you should talk about what you have done and what experience or insight you have gained in such a way that the person reading your essay will recognize that you have the qualities listed above.
 (Note: Another way to let the admissions committee know about your qualities is to keep your Post-Secondary Experiences Form up-to-date and to give a copy to faculty when you ask them for evaluations.
 Then, with a little luck, they will pick up the information and say it for you.)

 First, Some Practical Details About the Essay: Your AMCAS, AADSAS, etc. application will be submitted directly via the Internet.
 There is no paper form on which you type your essay.
-Please note that the AMCAS essay MUST fit into the space allotted in the electronic application form.
-For many applications, It is okay to compose your essayin MS Word, have someone check it for you, and after revision cut and paste it into the electronic application form.
+Please note that the AMCAS essay MUST fit into the space allotted on the online application form.
+For many applications, it is okay to compose your essay in MS Word, have someone check it for you, and after revision cut and paste it into the online application form.
 The AMCAS essay may not exceed 5,300 characters (including spaces), with 1" margins, top and bottom and 1.25" margins, left and right.
 This is about one page single spaced using 10 or 12 point, Times-New Roman font.
 When submitting the essay to the Premedical Office via email for review, please be sure to change the file name to "PSLastNameFirstName.doc" (for example, if your name is James Doe, then your document should be named "PSDoeJames.doc").
 NOTE: Students applying through other application services such as AADSAS, AACOMAS, etc. should also aim to produce an essay with the above-referenced formatting guidelines; if the application requires more or fewer characters, you'll be able to revise accordingly.

 Here are some specific content and layout instructions from the AMCAS website (which is the application that most XU students complete) regarding the personal statement: